RyanMokarian/Solar_Irradiance_Forecast/README.md

 approaches (Convolutional Neural Network 2D and 3D, LSTM, GRU and Attention) compared for the task of solar irradiance nowcasting at a speciﬁc location using satellite imagery.
 The best RMSE by implicitly using the Clearsky model to predict GHI was obtained.
-For details, refer to the uploaded Manuscript.
+For details, refer to Solar_Irradiance_Prediction.pdf.